 If you're looking for the best digital copiers, then you've come to the right place, as on this page we've ranked the best photocopiers money can buy.

-In the past, MFPS had a bit of a bad reputation as a 'jack of all trades', but they have made significant improvements both in terms of quality, value for money and onboard features.
+In the past, multifunction printers (MFPs) had a bit of a bad reputation as a 'jack of all trades', but they have made significant improvements both in terms of quality, value for money and onboard features.

-The cost of acquiring a printer can be dwarfed by the cost of purchasing the consumables - the toner or ink, but also the paper, the drum, transfer/fuser kit - and the cost of the warranty plans or after sale services.
+In terms of the cost of buying printers, the initial price can be dwarfed by the cost of purchasing the consumables - the toner or ink, but also the paper, the drum, transfer/fuser kit - and the cost of the warranty plans or after sale services.
 And because you are likely to have one copier embedded within a group in an office or in a business, downtime can prove costly and counterproductive.